Claude Web Search Citations Return 404 or Wrong Page

 Ordered roughly by frequency.

-The model can occasionally swap a slug character or drop a query parameter when streaming a long URL.
-The resulting link looks plausible but 404s.
+The model can swap a slug character or drop a query parameter while streaming a long URL.
+The link looks plausible but 404s.
+This is the largest single contributor to the broken-link rate above — the URL was never crawled in that exact form.

-How to judge: Compare the broken URL to the site’s URL pattern.
-If the slug ends in something like -2024-04 but the site uses 2024/04, the URL was reshaped during generation.
+How to judge: compare the broken URL to the site’s URL pattern.
+If the slug ends in -2024-04 but the site uses /2024/04/, the URL was reshaped during generation.

 2. Article moved, renamed, or deleted since crawl

-How to judge: Try the domain’s homepage or search bar.
-If a similarly titled article exists at a different URL, that is what happened.
+How to judge: try the domain’s homepage or its search box.
+If a similarly titled article exists at a different URL, this is what happened.

 3. Paywalled or login-gated source